Arthurdw/bachelor-dissertation/README.md

 ## For students

 If you plan to compose your thesis using LaTeX, feel free to utilize this template, similar to how I did.
-However, it's important to acknowledge this usage at the outset of your bibliography.
+However, it's important to acknowledge this usage at the outset of your bibliography *(this should happen automatically once you change the `config.tex` file)*.
 Additionally, be sure to seek approval from your advisor beforehand.